HnadaMohamed/frontend-coding-challenge/README.md

 ## Getting started

 Make sure you have the Angular CLI installed globally.
-Im using use NPM to manage the dependencies, then run npm install to resolve all dependencies (might take a minute).
+Im using NPM to manage the dependencies, then run npm install to resolve all dependencies (might take a minute).

-Run ng serve for a dev server.
+Run ng serve for dev server.
 Navigate to http://localhost:4200/.

 ## Building the project